DINESHARRIR/git-practice/README.md

 - git add = add changes from working directory to the staging area
 - git commit = commit changes from staging area to current branch
 - git log = shows the log about all the commits
+- git branch -c = creates a new branch
+- git checkout -b = creates a new branch and switches to it